Nonreciprocal conversion between radio-frequency and optical photons with an optoelectromechanical system: Approximated model

 only the terms $G_{\ell j}\al{-}(t)$ in Eq.~\rp{tpar} have a time independent part.
 In the following we indicate the time independent part of $G_{1 j}\al{-}(t)$ and of $G_{2 j}\al{-}(t)$ with the symbols $g_{1 j}$ and $-g_{2 j}^*$ respectively (see App.~\ref{App_approximations} for details).
-Now, if all the non-zero frequencies are sufficiently large, i.e. [see Eq.~\rp{Xomegaxi}]
+Moreover, all the remaining time-dependent terms can be neglected when (see App.~\ref{App_approximations})